vijaywalunj/DataOps-Hands-on-Labs/README.md

-# Hands on Lab for Cosmosdb
+# Hands on Labs for NOSQL Cosmosdb

 ##  Instructions to Get Started on this Labs